Actindo-AG/Documentation/RetailSuiteAccounting/UserInterface/01d_OpenItems.md

 - *Amount (Amount 1 - Amount 2)*
-The information provided in these fields refers to the bookings list and is not related to the open items view.
-For detailed information, see [BOOKINGS](./01a_Bookings.md).
+The information provided in these fields refers to the postings list and is not related to the open items view.
+For detailed information, see [POSTINGS](./01a_Bookings.md).

-In the *Open items* tab, the entry line serves the only purpose of selecting an account, if no booking is selected in the *Bookings* tab.
+In the *Open items* tab, the input line serves the only purpose of selecting an account, if no posting is selected in the *POSTINGS* tab.

-> [Info] If a booking is selected in the *Bookings* tab, the booking details are displayed in the entry line.
+> [Info] If a posting is selected in the *POSTINGS* tab, the posting details are displayed in the input line.
 The open items of the account selected in the *Account* field are displayed in the open items view.

 [comment]: <> (Work in progress!
 To be completed/modified!
-Screenshots should probably be changed to display empty entry line!)
+Screenshots should probably be changed to display empty input line!)

   - *Seq. no.*
   This field is empty.